tselea/agrisen-cog/README.md

   - `LPIS_processing/`:
     - `original_files/`: Contains the original LPIS as partioned Parquet files.
     - `en_files/`: Contains the english version of each LPIS as partitioned Parquet.
+    - `icc_en_files/`: Contains the ICC code mapped version of each english LPIS as partitioned Parquet.

 ## Hands-on Tutorials <a name="notebooks"></a>

 In the `notebooks` folder we provide an overview of the following tasks:
 * **OriginalLPISView.ipynb** - View the original LPIS data as gpkg (local files) and Parquet (local and S3).
 * **EnLPISView.ipynb** - View the english and standardized LPIS data as partioned Parquet (S3 reading example).
+* **ICCLPISView** - View the ICC code mapped version of each english LPIS as partitioned Parquet (S3 reading example).

 ## Project's Overview <a name="project"></a>

 Each package/directory  contains usage examples.

-- `lpis_file`: Directory with multiple LPIS descriptions.
+- `lpis_files`: Directory with multiple LPIS descriptions.
 - `lpis_processing`: Package for the LPIS data processing.

 ## If you use our code, please cite: